- Share this article on Facebook

-Viola Davis won the Screen Actors Guild Award for outstanding performance by a female actor in a drama series.
+Viola Davis took home the Screen Actors Guild Award for best actress in a drama series.

-She was nominated for her performance on ABC's How to Get Away With Murder along with fellow nominees Claire Danes (Homeland), Julianna Margulies (The Good Wife), Maggie Smith (Downton Abbey) and Robin Wright (House of Cards) were also nominated in the category.
+Claire Danes (Homeland), Julianna Margulies (The Good Wife), Tatiana Maslany (Orphan Black), Maggie Smith (Downton Abbey) and Robin Wright (House of Cards) were also nominated in the category.

-The 22nd annual SAG Awards were held Saturday at the Shrine Exposition Center in Los Angeles.
+The event was held Sunday at the Shrine Auditorium in Los Angeles.

 Sign up for THR news straight to your inbox every day